-The 2015 Equity Incentive Plan will be administered by the compensation committee or another committee of the Board of Directors, comprised of no fewer than two members of the Board of Directors who are appointed by the Board of Directors to administer the plan, or, subject to the limitations set forth in the 2015 Equity Incentive Plan, the board of directors.
-Subject to the limitations set forth in the 2015 Equity Incentive Plan, the board of directors to the limitations set forth in the 2015 Equity Incentive Plan, the board of directors to the limitations set forth in the 2015 Equity Incentive Plan, the persons to whom awards are to be granted, prescribe the restrictions, terms and conditions of all awards, interpret the 2015 Equity Incentive Plan and adopt sub-plans and rules for the administration, interpretation and application of the 2015 Equity Incentive Plan.
+The 2014 Equity Incentive Plan will be administered by the compensation committee or another committee of the Board of Directors, comprised of no fewer than two members of the Board of Directors who are appointed by the Board of Directors to administer the plan, or, subject to the limitations set forth in the 2014 Equity Incentive Plan, the board of directors.
+Subject to the limitations set forth in the 2014 Equity Incentive Plan, the committee or the board of directors has the authority to determine the persons to whom awards are to be granted, prescribe the restrictions, terms and conditions of all awards, interpret the 2014 Equity Incentive Plan and adopt sub-plans and rules for the administration, interpretation and application of the 2014 Equity Incentive Plan.